Exile Collections of the German National Library

 The German National Library maintains two exile collections: the Collection of Exile Literature 1933 - 1945 of the German National Library in Leipzig and the German Exile Archive 1933 - 1945 of the German National Library in Frankfurt am Main.
 Both contain printed works written or published abroad by German-speaking emigrants as well as leaflets, brochures and other materials produced entirely or in part by German-speaking exiles.

 The printed and non-printed documents are made available to scholars and presented to the broader public in exhibitions and various publications.
+The virtual exhibition "Arts in Exile" is currently being developed until the end of 2014 under the overall control of the German Exile Archive 1933-1945

 In addition the German Exile Archive 1933 - 1945 in Frankfurt am Main collects archival materials (e. g. partial and complete legacies and collections).